 The Noyce Program supports the role of NSF as central to discovering, studying, and promoting pathways for STEM teacher education through research and development.
 The NSF Noyce Program Directors represent a talented group of individuals charged with ensuring that every program in their portfolio will be delivered successfully.
 Read about the current group of Program Directors who oversee the Noyce projects.

-Kathleen B. Bergin is the Program Co-Lead for the Robert Noyce Teacher Scholarship Program.
-She came to her permanent assignment at the National Science Foundation after she retired from the Georgia Institute of Technology in Atlanta, GA.
+Kathleen B. Bergin, the Noyce Program Lead, came to her permanent assignment at the National Science Foundation after she retired from the Georgia Institute of Technology in Atlanta, GA.
 In addition to passions for equity and diversity in STEM education, Bergin has focused on the importance of changing how teachers/instructors and learners engage in the process of questioning.
 She brings her expertise as a biologist by training and educator by passion to the Noyce team and is a strong advocate for STEM majors becoming teachers.
 Contact her at firstname.lastname@example.org.

 Jennifer Ellis, Noyce Program Co-Lead, is from the University of Tennessee at Chattanooga where she is an associate professor and director of STEM Education.
 Dr. Ellis brings experience in secondary STEM teacher preparation.
 Her research interests include effective integration of educational technology to enhance STEM teaching and learning as well as in accessible cyberlearning via iterative instructional design.
 Contact her at email@example.com.